 New head coach Jimmy Lake takes over for Chris Petersen.
 The biggest issue is what they will do at quarterback?
 None of the QBs have started a game, but Jacob Sirmon is the most likely to get the starting role.
 Sirmon has a strong arm, but accuracy is a question.
 The offensive line must also replace three starters.
 At receiver, Puka Nucua is a young talented guy and Terrell Bynum has shown promise.
 Overall, this offense is a big fat question mark going into next year.

 The team will be led by the defense which ranked 15th in scoring defense returns almost everyone.
 Defensive back Elijah Molden last year led the team in tackles and interceptions.
 Molden is a potential All-American and first round pick.
-In the front seven, OLB Joe Tryon returns off a 8.5 sack season and DL Levi Onwuzurike will lead the defensive line.
+In the front seven, OLB Joe Tryon returns off a 8.5 sack season and DL Levi Onwuzurike will lead the defensive line (UPDATE: Both have opted out).

 Final Outlook: The offense struggled last year and I do not see them getting any better.
 The team will be led again by a strong defense.